 Tim O’Reilly, Founder, O’Reilly Media

 These steps focus on simple activity and practical tools you can use to first address your own data literacy, then find ways for data to make a strategic impact on your organisation.

 1. Realise what data literacy means to you

 Data literacy isn’t about turning everyone into data analysts.
-Like others, we’ve found that data literacy is context and role-specific which is why we use the Open Data Insitute AI Author Ellen Broad and I came up with this, high-level definition of data literacy.
+Like others, we’ve found that data literacy is context and role-specific which is why, whilst working at he Open Data Insitute AI Author Ellen Broad and I came up with this, high-level definition of data literacy.

 “Data literacy is the ability to understand data, how you can interact with it and what impact it can have.”